 Historically, the stock market has been the greatest creator of wealth.
-Generally speaking and inclusive of dividend reinvestment, U.S. stocks tend to return an average of 7% annually, which works out to an expectation of doubling your money about once per decade.
+Including dividend reinvestment, U.S. stocks tend to return an average of 7% annually, which works out to doubling your money every decade.

 What are blockchain or crypto dividends?

 Blockchain describes blocks of digital information about transactions that are stored on a public ledger.
-For a new "block" to be added to the chain (thus adding a new unit of currency), the information must first be verified.
+For a new "block" to be added to the chain (adding a new unit of currency), the information must first be verified.
 One of the first mechanisms for creating new blocks of data was "proof of work," and using it is commonly referred to as "mining."
-Proof of work is a cryptographic puzzle that needs to be solved for a new block to be created, thus awarding the solver with a new unit of digital currency.
-Bitcoin, Litecoin, and Bitcoin Cash all use the proof-of-work system.
+Proof of work is a cryptographic puzzle that needs to be solved for a new block to be created, awarding the solver with a new unit of digital currency.
+Bitcoin (CRYPTO:BTC), Litecoin (CRYPTO:LTC), and Bitcoin Cash (CRYPTO:BCH) all use the proof-of-work system.
 Historically, mining new blocks has been a lucrative way to make money in the crypto universe.

 Another crypto reward comes from "staking" tokens.
 Staking tokens is an alternative to mining new blocks of a cryptocurrency.
 Owners of cryptos can "stake" their coins (basically, lock them up in their digital wallet) for a chance to be randomly selected to create new blocks in the blockchain.
-The reward is generally based on a number of factors like the number of coins owned, how long they've been staked in a digital wallet, and the total value of the cryptocurrency in question.
-Popular staking cryptocurrencies include NEO and Komodo, and Ethereum also recently migrated from a mining system to "proof of stake."
+The reward is generally based on a number of factors such as the number of coins owned, how long they've been staked in a digital wallet, and the total value of the cryptocurrency in question.
+Ethereum (CRYPTO:ETH) migrated from a mining system to "proof of stake."

-One important point to bear in mind is that rewards paid on cryptocurrencies (as well as digital currency obtained by mining) are, on average, more variable than dividends on company stock (but sometimes pay a higher yield).
+One important point to bear in mind is that rewards paid on cryptocurrencies (as well as digital currency obtained by mining) are, on average, more variable than dividends on company stock -- but sometimes pay a higher yield.
 Crypto rewards are also taxable as ordinary income.
 By contrast, dividends paid on most company stock are taxed at the long-term capital gains rate.
-In essence, what this means for most investors is that cryptocurrency dividends will carry a higher tax rate.
+This means most investors will pay a higher tax rate on cryptocurrency dividends.

 Three blockchain or crypto stocks for dividends